napsternxg/TwitterNER/README.md

 ## Acknowledgements
-* @georgercooper - Making the model available as a python library.
+* [George Cooper](https://github.com/georgercooper) - Making the model available as a python library.